malcolmlearnstech/datastructures-algopractice/CodeWars/14-Your-Order-Please.md

 </pre>

 <p>
-<em>Because the string has an even number of characters, every pair of characters will be filled in with no underscores.

-  The function will return an array with the following:    <strong>"Fo1r the2 g3ood 4of th5e pe6ople"</strong>
+<em>The function will return an array with the following:    <strong>"Fo1r the2 g3ood 4of th5e pe6ople"</strong>
   </em>
 </p>